University of Georgia Athletics

 • Email:

-Christopher Lakos oversees the publicity for the nationally-ranked baseball and women's tennis teams plus assists with the sports communications for the highly successful football program.
-He serves as the managing editor for the award-winning football game day program and yearbook along with producing the annual baseball and women's tennis media guides.
+Christopher Lakos oversees the publicity for the nationally-ranked baseball team plus assists with the sports communications for the highly successful football and women's tennis programs.
+He serves as the managing editor for the award-winning football game day program and yearbook along with producing the annual baseball media guide.

 A native of Sanford, N.C., he earned a journalism degree from UGA in 1990.
 He completed 30 hours of post-graduate work in public relations during a two-year stint at the University of Louisiana-Lafayette before returning to UGA in December of 1992.
 Currently, he serves as an Assistant Athletic Director in the Sports Communications office.